Nonpareils: History

+Nonpareils can be traced back to 17th century French recipes, highlighting the use of “nonpareils” as an alternative topping replacing sugar.

 An 18th-century American recipe for a frosted wedding cake calls for nonpareils as decoration.
 By the early 19th century, colored nonpareils seem to have been available in the U.S. The popular cookbook author Eliza Leslie suggests the use of red and green nonpareils for decorating a Queen cake, but strongly suggests white nonpareils are most suitable for pink icing on a pound cake in her 1828 Seventy-five Receipts for Pastries, Cakes and Sweetmeats.

 In 1844, Eleanor Parkinson, of a well-known Philadelphia family of professional confectioners, first published her book The Complete Confectioner, in which she described how to make nonpareils following her comfit-making procedure, which involved multiple hot pots and hot syrup.

 Görlitz, Germany was the birthplace of the German version of nonpareils, popularly known in Germany as Liebesperlen (German: love pearls).
 Invented by confectioner Rudolf Hoinkis (1876–1944), the name derives from a conversation Hoinkis had with his wife, proclaiming he loved her like these "pearls", the nonpareil.
 Unsure of what to call the treat he invented, his wife suggested calling them love pearls, and the name stuck.
 The factory where he first manufactured the treat, founded in 1896, is now run by his great-grandson, Mathias.